Don’t Let Your Organic Traffic Go to Waste When Rebranding Your Website

 Once your new name, logo, and other brand elements are settled, take care of the following:

 • Hosting: Set up the hosting details of the new site, but the URL should be blocked from the search engines while you are still building the website.
-This disables issues in terms of duplicated content if some or all of the pages you have are just the same with your old website.
+This disables issues in terms of duplicated content if some or all of the pages you have are just the same as your old website.

-• Back up: You may need to revisit the content from your old website, so it makes sense to back things up before you make the move.
+• Backup: You may need to revisit the content from your old website, so it makes sense to back things up before you make the move.

 2. Clean Up Your New Domain